 - Lipomas (Benign fatty tumors)

-Even though liposuction is a surgical procedure and carries the risks of the surgery and anesthesia.
+Liposuction is a surgical procedure and therefore does carry some risks and complications due to the nature of the procedure and from anesthesia.
 This procedure has evolved over the past few decades to become safer and more effective.
-The risks are minimal and our cosmetic/plastic surgeons at Toronto Cosmetic Clinic are more than capable of forming your liposuction procedure of choice, safely and effectively.
+The risks are minimal and the surgeons at Toronto Cosmetic Clinic are more than capable of performing liposuction, safely and effectively.

 A Brief History of Liposuction: